 MediaCorp Technologies and China Film Digital collaborate on digital distribution of movies to make them available, in better quality and sooner to Asian audiences.

-Mr Mock Pak Lum and China Film Digital Deputy General Manager, Jiang Defu to
+A Memorandum of Intent (MOI) was signed today by the Infocomm Development Authority of Singapore (IDA) CEO, Mr Chan Yeng Kit, MediaCorp Technologies CEO, Mr Mock Pak Lum and China Film Digital Deputy General Manager, Jiang Defu to formalise the collaboration.

 With this MOI, MediaCorp Technologies and China Film Digital will work on the business plan, platform and workflow for the commercial digital distribution of Chinese digital titles to various platforms in Singapore and other Asian territories.